 - request arose in the network: the list of user groups according to permissions is went through and compared with the network user mentioned in the network request to the operation

 Validating the permissions of the logged-in user in order to execute the protected operation.
 The evaluation itself (over the PmUser

 object)follows these steps:

 1) Determine if the request for an operation was created locally or in the network.

-2) Determine the identifier of the local or network user that evoked the request.
-In case of combination of the network users defined by name/password and IP address there may be two identifiers.
+2) Determine the identifier of the local user or network user that evoked the request.
+In the case of combination of the net user defined by name/password and IP address there may be two identifiers.

 3) Comparing the user identifier with the user groups according to permissions.
 The operation is enabled if the user is a member of one of the mentioned user groups.
 If there are two identifiers present, the comparison is executed for each one and one successful result is sufficient for operation execution.